meaniebeanie22/meaniebeanie22.github.io/chapters/the-black-spot.md

 “Black Dog?”
 I asked.

 “Ah!
 Black Dog,” says he. “_He’s_ a bad ’un; but there’s worse that put him on.
-Now, if I can’t get away nohow, and they tip me the black spot, mind you, it’s my old sea-chest they’re after; you get on a horse--you can, can’t you?
-Well, then, you get on a horse, and go to--well, yes, I will!--to that eternal doctor swab, and tell him to pipe all hands--magistrates and sich--and he’ll lay ’em aboard at the Admiral Benbow--all old Flint’s crew, man and boy, all on ’em that’s left.
-I was first mate, I was, old Flint’s first mate, and I’m the on’y one as knows the place.
+Now, if I can’t get away nohow, and they tip me the [:black spot](#summons), mind you, [:it’s my old sea-chest they’re after](#map); you get on a horse--you can, can’t you?
+Well, then, you get on a horse, and go to--well, yes, I will!--to that eternal doctor swab, [:and tell him to pipe all hands--magistrates and sich--and he’ll lay ’em aboard at the Admiral Benbow--all old Flint’s crew, man and boy, all on ’em that’s left.](#arrests) I was first mate, I was, old Flint’s first mate, and I’m the on’y one as knows the place.
 He gave it me at Savannah, when he lay a-dying, like as if I was to now, you see.
 But you won’t peach unless they get the black spot